 Once I realized that I started to set goals and then track them.
 Additionally, I used Jordan Peterson’s Self-Authoring-Suite to develop a vision for my future which serves as a reminder of my priorities, purpose, and focus (this is by far the best purchase I’ve ever made in 2018.
 If you find yourself in search of meaning or direction, I can’t recommend it highly enough!).
 Thus I developed the routine of setting monthly goals and reviewing them at the end of the month to stay on the path.

 Now, with the why out of the way, I want to walk you through my review process, in the hopes that you can find something useful!

-A bad cold roughly two weeks before new years eve and a subsequent fever with more malady at the beginning of January made for a rough start in 2019.
-Additionally, my sleep schedule had been a mess, which lead to unfocused and unproductive days.
+A bad cold roughly two weeks before New Year’s eve and a subsequent fever with more malady at the beginning of January made for a rough start in 2019.
+Additionally, my sleep schedule had been a mess, which leads to unfocused and unproductive days.
 I hadn’t worked out since October, wasn’t consistent with my ketogenic diet, wasn’t meditating regularly and my master’s thesis wasn’t progressing as I had planned.
 Finally, I still hadn’t launched this blog and was posting irregularly on social media.

 In short: the foundation of my life was off.

 So, in January I focused on re-establishing a solid foundation to turn it up in the months ahead:

 I made a more consistent sleeping-pattern a high priority, turned in the expose for my thesis, and studied more consistently.
 I launched my blog, wrote weekly articles for it, and posted daily on social media.
 I meditated more regularly, ate very cleanly for the majority of January, and read The Gulag Archipelago as well as re-read half of 12 Rules for Life again.
 Finally, I consistently worked out again two days a week without fail.